Mr Redback

 Fight on beaches and on pastures

-Even take to the air in the fastest
+Even take to air in the fastest

 Cow Top Gun